kabirbaidhya/learn-python-django-web/units/python/8/classes-and-objects.md

 ```

 ### The `self`
 You may have noticed the `self` keyword in above example.
 Here `self` is a special variable that are injected as the first argument in all the methods (functions of the objects) defined in the class.
 This `self` is actually a reference to the instance of the class.
+This `self` reference is similar to `this` pointer of C++ and `this` reference in JavaScript, C# or Java.

 Above I have mentioned that each instance of a class has a copy of it's own properties.
 This is how it works, all the attributes of the object is bound to this `self` variable which is a reference to the actual object instance inside the class.